AndyWangSFU/AC215_TBD_1/README.md

 *1. Compression (Quantization)*

 For model compression, we compared two different quantization methods:
-1. float16 quanitzation for weights.
+- float16 quanitzation for weights.
 This method decreased model size by 50% but did not lead to any decrease in out-of-sample model performance.

-2, int16 quantization for activations and int8 quantization activations for weights.
+- int16 quantization for activations and int8 quantization activations for weights.
 This method decreased model size by 75% but also decreased out-of-sample AUC by ~ 5%.

+The W&B screenshot below displays the model_size, quantization_method, and out-of-sample inference performance of these three quantization methods:

 ![WhatsApp Image 2023-10-27 at 8 19 28 PM](https://github.com/AndyWangSFU/AC215_TBD_1/assets/48002686/ca3ff2d6-549f-4082-9ff8-df07cffd4584)